 Norfolk’s Chief Constable has invited members of the public to recognise people who go the extra mile as he launches the constabulary’s Norfolk Safer Community Awards (NOSCAs) for the eleventh year.

-Now entering its tenth year, the Norfolk Safer Community Awards offer you the opportunity to support the excellent work of police officers, police staff and the community in helping to keep Norfolk a safe place to live, work and visit.
+Now entering its second decade of acknowledging dedication and excellent service, NOSCAs celebrates the valuable contribution police officers, staff and the local community make in helping keep Norfolk a safe place to live, work and visit.

-Voting closes on Friday 28 July.
-The winners and runners-up will be invited to the special awards evening taking place at the Holiday Inn, Cromer Road, Norwich on Thursday 12 October 2017.
+Voting closes on Tuesday 31 July.
+The winners and runners-up will be invited to the special awards evening taking place at the Holiday Inn, Cromer Road, Norwich on Thursday 11 October 2018.